aiDAPTIV-Phison/aiDAPTIV-Integration-Chat_with_Github/README_aidaptiv.md

 8. You should see a new chat being created called `Asking Github Repository (Example)`.
 9. You may continue asking question from here or create a new chat to ask about another Github repository with accelerated inference speed.

+## Enable Github MCP Tool Use
+1. At the center of your page, you will see a chat box.
+Near the left bottom corner of the chat box, you can locate an icon beside "+", click on the button (Integrations)
+2. Click on `Tools >`.
+3. Toggle on the `github-mcp-server` tool so that the Agent can use this tool to search for Github Repository details.

 ## How to get Github Personal Access Token (PAT)